New York City Bans Employers From Inquiring About the Salary History of Job Applicants

 - informing an applicant about the position’s proposed or anticipated salary or salary range; or

-- engaging in discussion with the applicant about his or her expectations with respect to salary, benefits and other compensation, including but not limited to unvested equity or deferred compensation that an applicant would forfeit or have cancelled by virtue of the applicant’s resignation from his or her current employer, so long as the employer does not inquire about salary history.
+- engaging in discussion with the applicant about his or her expectations with respect to salary, benefits, and other compensation, including but not limited to unvested equity or deferred compensation that an applicant would forfeit or have canceled by virtue of the applicant’s resignation from his or her current employer, so long as the employer does not inquire about salary history.

 Additionally, the restrictions in this new law do not apply to:

 - any actions taken by an employer pursuant to any federal, state, or local law that specifically authorizes the disclosure or verification of salary history for employment purposes, or specifically requires knowledge of salary history to determine an employee’s compensation;

 - applicants for internal transfer or promotion with their current employer;

 - any attempt by an employer to verify an applicant’s disclosure of non-salary-related information or conduct a background check.
 However, if such verification or background check discloses the applicant’s salary history, such disclosure shall not be relied upon for purposes of determining the salary, benefits, or other compensation of the applicant during the hiring process, including the negotiation of a contract; or

 - public employee positions for which salary, benefits, or other compensation are determined pursuant to procedures established by collective bargaining.

 If an employer violates the restrictions in this new law, the New York City Commission on Human Rights could impose penalties of up to $125,000 for violations, and up to $250,000 for violations that are the result of willful, wanton, or malicious conduct.
 An employer could also be subject to a private civil action, where the relief awarded to a successful plaintiff could include back pay, front pay, compensatory and punitive damages, and attorneys’ fees.

 Prior to October 31, 2017, New York City employers should take the following steps: